 Laura Grobicki is a managing consultant in CEPA's Global Health practice.
-Her recent work has been focused on global heath evaluations, strategic reviews, value for money analyses, the development of policy briefs and the provision of technical and organisational support.
-Her areas of expertise include communicable diseases (HIV, tuberculosis, malaria), immunisation, non-communicable and epidemic diseases, as well as cross-cutting areas of health and community systems strengthening, universal health coverage, commodity market dynamics, access and supply of health commodities, and health data systems.
-Laura has undertaken work with the Global Fund, Gavi the Vaccine Alliance, Unitaid, WHO, the World Bank, UNDP, country governments and NGOs.
+Her work has focused particularly on global heath evaluations, strategic reviews, value for money analyses, and the provision of technical and organisational support to global health organisations.
+Her areas of expertise include global health architecture, communicable diseases (HIV, tuberculosis, malaria), immunisation, non-communicable and epidemic diseases, as well as cross-cutting areas of health and community systems strengthening, universal health coverage, commodity market dynamics as well as access and supply of health commodities.
+Laura has undertaken work with the Global Fund, Gavi the Vaccine Alliance, Unitaid, WHO, the Medicines Patent Pool, the World Bank, Stop TB Partnership, UNDP, country governments and NGOs.
 Working alongside international organisations and country governments, her work has been used to inform policy in various regions.

-Laura also has a sound understanding of health service delivery and organisation of care from her time working as a healthcare professional in high and low-income settings and across both rural and urban areas.
+Laura also has a sound understanding of health service delivery and organisation of care from her wide range of country level experience including Australia, Bulgaria, Cambodia, Ethiopia, Georgia, India, Kenya, Lesotho, Macedonia, Malawi, Nepal, South Africa, Togo, Uganda, United Kingdom; Zambia and Zimbabwe.
+In particular, she has worked as a healthcare professional in high and low-income settings and across both rural and urban areas.
 She holds a MSc in Global Health and Development from UCL and a BSc from Curtin University of Technology, Western Australia.

 Recent News & insights

 Unitaid molecular diagnostics portfolio review

 CEPA was appointed by Unitaid to conduct a portfolio-level joint end-of-grant evaluation of its investments in Point of Care (POC) molecular diagnostics for HIV.